Project-Sloth/ps-objectspawner/README.md

 * [oxmysql](https://github.com/overextended/oxmysql)

 ### ⚠️Important:
 First, run the included sql file to create the `objects` table in your database.
-Also, this command will only work for players with `god` permissions.
+Also, the `/object` command will only work for players with `god` permissions, by default.

 <br>
 <br>